Zenduty/docs/docs/StatusPage.md

 We can monitor Incidents and Components using webhook alerts.

-7. For Incidents, goto the Incidents tab and click on "Create Incidents".
+7. For Incidents, go to the Incidents tab and click on "Create Incidents".

 ![](/img/Integrations/Statuspage/3.png)

 ![](/img/Integrations/Statuspage/4.png)

-Alerts will be triggered when the incident status changes.
+Alerts will be triggered when the Incident Status changes.

 8. Finally, for Components, click on the "Components" tab, and then "Add Component".

 ![](/img/Integrations/Statuspage/5.png)

 Once the component is created and saved, the status of the component can be updated.
-Alerts will be triggered when there are status updates.
+Alerts will be triggered when there are Status Updates.

 ![](/img/Integrations/Statuspage/6.png)